 Zoom Escape Room Session (dressed up)

-Another of our Social Distancing Halloween Ideas, are online Escape Rooms.
+Another of great Halloween Ideas for friends and family that are apart – Online Escape Rooms.
 Great for older kids, you could have a go at a Halloween themed Online Escape Room Session.
 There are many available these days and it allows the tweens and teens to get together for Halloween fun.
 Here is a great list of Escape Rooms being offered online put together by The Independent.
 Here is agreat Harry Potter Escape Room available in a NUMBER of languages, would would make a great Halloween Themed Escape Room!

 Haunted House Drive-Thru